Rowle in agitation said. “Be quick, it won’t be there forever.

 After the Mayor left, Poppa left as quick!”

 He fell silent.

-The boys flattened themselves against the grubby whitewashed wall.
-Daring not to breathe, they waited for them to go by.
+The boys flattened themselves against the flaking whitewashed wall.
+Daring not to breathe and waited for them pass.

 As the men walked past, one of them looked down harshly at Jose.
 The whites of his eyes flashed down at him with contempt.